 Fabric tape measures are better than cheap plastic ones as they are less likely to stretch out of shape, meaning your measurements will stay accurate.

 Measurements - Invest in a good flexible tape measure with standard measurements in both inches and centimeters.
 Having both imperial and metric measurements helps broaden your sewing horizons by allowing you to purchase sewing patterns from various countries.

-Best length – A good length for a tape measure is 60 inches (150cm) and the numerals need to be clearly marked and easy to read.
+Best length for sewing tape measures - A good length for a tape measure is 60 inches (150cm) and the numerals need to be clearly marked and easy to read.
 I like the retractable sewing tape measures as the case prevents it from getting tangled in my sewing supply drawers.